keeler/blog/content/posts/Aggregating-Variance.md

 toc: true
 categories:
   - Statistics
+  - Programming
 tags:
   - ANOVA
   - R
-draft: false
+draft: true
 ---
-One-way ANOVA is the key to a "weighted variance" analogue to the weighted mean.
+The weighted mean has an analogue for variance, closely related to [one-way ANOVA](https://en.wikipedia.org/wiki/One-way_analysis_of_variance).

 <!--more-->

 # Background

-Suppose you have a dataset released by the United Nations about household incomes around the world.
-However, the UN aggregated the data before making it public: you only see the mean household income and number of households for each country.
+Suppose you have a dataset released by the United Nations about household incomes around the world, but they aggregated the data before making it public.
+You only see the mean household income and number of households (cardinality) for each country.

-From this summarized data you could recover the overall (grand) mean household income across the world.
-Just compute a weighted mean over the group means, weighting each group mean by the number of houses it represents.
+You could compute a weighted mean to recover the grand mean household income as if you had calculated it from the raw, unaggregated sample observations.

-I wanted to know: is there an analogue to the weighted mean for the grand variance?
-That is, given only summarized data, how would one recover the grand variance?
+I wondered, does the grand variance have a "weighted variance" analogue to the weighted mean?
+That is, given only summarized data, how could you recover the grand variance of the unaggregated sample?

-After some digging I turned up [this article](http://www.burtonsys.com/climate/composite_standard_deviations.html) which touches on precisely this topic!
-Perhaps unsurprisingly, this entire line of questioning is deeply related to analysis of variance (ANOVA).
-Basically, you would need one additional summary statistic per group, the variance in the household income, to compute the grand variance.
+After some digging I turned up this article, [Composite Standard Deviations](http://www.burtonsys.com/climate/composite_standard_deviations.html), which breaks down precisely this topic!
+Perhaps unsurprisingly, this entire line of questioning relates closely to analysis of variance (ANOVA).

-Unfortunately the article is an edited email correspondence in plain text so the notation was a little hard for me to follow.
-Despite the non-standard notation, the article helped me wrap my head around this so I really appreciate the author sharing the correspondence.

-I'd like to take a stab deriving the formula in a more direct way, both to cement my understanding and to give MathJax a whirl for my first blog post.
-Finally, see the end for a quick R snippet demonstrating the formula.
+I'd like to take a stab at explaining my understanding of all this and at deriving the equation at hand, both to cement my understanding and to give MathJax a whirl for my first blog post.
+Also, see the end of the post for a reference snippet of R code.

-# Punchline
+# The Punchline

-Here's the important formula, see the derivation below if interested.
+Here's the equation for the grand variance in terms of group summary statistics:
 ```$$
 \begin{align}
 \sigma^2 = \frac{1}{N-1}\sum_{g=1}^{G} \big[(n_g - 1)\sigma_g^2 + n_g(\mu_g - \mu)^2\big]